TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/websockets_and_actioncable.md

 We could use Javascript to set an interval to reach out to the server at regular intervals to see if there are any updates.
 If there are we could notify users of the new post and update their view and if there wasn't we can just return an empty response.
 This still involves opening and closing a request on the server.
 This was a technique know as polling and was one of the first ways websites tried to bring server updates to the client.
 The downside to this was one of efficiency.
 If there were no updates for the client it would still request an update from the server.
 In an age of capped internet usage this was a big no.

 Since we don't want the inefficiency of checking for an update when there isn't one.
 What if instead we allow a client to send an http request and if there is no new information, instead of sending an empty response and closing the connection, we instead hold the request open on the server side.
 When we have a new post we can send that response to any open http requests being held and that will complete the http request and close the connection.
 Then the client can simply send a new request to open the connection again.
 This is known as long-polling and is still in operation on many sites.
 The downside of this approach is that it's very server intensive to keep receiving requests and holding them open for an indefinite time and if order is important in the response you may have issues if there are several updates between requests.
 You may have come across this in the past on some sites where the order of updates changed if you refreshed the page.
-Some old chatrooms did this.
+Some old chat rooms did this.

 There are some other approaches used, such as Java applets or Cross Frame Communication but ultimately they all had some pretty big drawbacks.
 The internet was not initially designed for these kinds of requests.